Team-on/UnityGameTemplate/README.md

 I'd be happy for any contribution to make this template as good as it can be.
 //TODO: use as template this https://github.com/nezvers/Godot-GameTemplate

+ Move your copy of Odin Inspector to Assets\Thirdparty\Sirenix.
+Don't worry if you don't own it, template will work well without it.

 ## TODO docs:
  * Top toolbar
  * UI for menu/popups (Main menu, credits, options...)